 Now that you know the hypervisor VM CPU counters, can you suggest how it impact the Guest OS?
 I consulted Valentin Bondzio, someone I consider the #1 authority on this topic.
 He said “What happens to you when time is frozen?”

 That’s a great way to put it.
 As far as Guest OS is concerned, time is frozen when it is not scheduled.

 - Guest OS experience frozen time when hypervisor deschedules it.
 Time jumps when it’s scheduled again.

 - Guest OS CPU Usage isn’t aware of stolen time.
 For this counter to be aware, its code has to be modified.
 If you know that Microsoft and Linux has modified this counter, let me know in which version they make the change.

 - Guest OS Stolen Time accounts for it.
 But that’s in Linux, not Windows.

 The table below shows the impact of various scheduling events.

-I hope the above helps explains why you should not use Guest OS CPU Usage counters.
-Use VM CPU Used and CPU Demand counters.
+I hope the above helps explains why you should not use Guest OS CPU Utilization counters.